exacloud/zipkin-instrumentation-egg/README.md

 [download-image]: https://img.shields.io/npm/dm/egg-zipkin.svg?style=flat-square
 [download-url]: https://npmjs.org/package/egg-zipkin

+The official team (ali) publish their egg-opentracing-zipkin plugin.Best wishes to them!

+Well,this one is still being maintained continuously. 😀

+New features in coming!

-Before the official team publish their egg-zipkin plugin, try this one! 😀 Happy to recieve suggestions and comments.
+Happy to recieve suggestions and comments.

 ## Install